Avoiding Liability Bulletin – April 15, 2013

 So, what do you need to keep in mind about contract law and your nursing practice?
 Some tips include:

-**Check your facility or agency policy regarding witnessing a patient’s personal
+- Check your facility or agency policy regarding witnessing a patient’s personal legal documents; and

 - Brian A. Garner, Editor In Chief (1990).
 Black’s Law Dictionary.
 8th Edition.